-In the last episode we looked briefly at the heretic Marcion.
-He was one of the first to introduce a false teaching that would evolve into a major challenge to the emerging Christian Faith; Gnosticism.
+In the last episode we touched briefly at a heretic named Marcion.
+He was one of the first to introduce a false teaching that would evolve into a major challenge to the emerging Christian Faith; that errant movement was known as Gnosticism.

 Marcion was the son of the pastor of the church in Pontus, on the Southern coast of the Black Sea.
 He was a ship-owner sailing passengers & shipping cargo throughout the Empire.
-Then around AD 140, Marcion’s father disfellowshipped him from the congregation.
+Around AD 140, Marcion’s father disfellowshipped him from the congregation.
 This was the result either of Marcion’s seduction of a young woman, his increasingly heretical ideas, or both.
 Whatever the reason, he relocated to Rome where he was unknown & his reputation was untarnished.
-A large contribution to the church at Rome greased the wheels of his acceptance into the community of faith.
+When he made a large contribution to the church at Rome, it greased the wheels of his acceptance as a member in good standing.

 But Marcion soon began espousing ideas that diverged from what the elders taught.
 In his previous travels, Marcion had been influenced by a teacher named Cerdo, an early advocate of what today is known as Gnosticism.

-Now, let me be clear, Gnosticism was more a religious trend then a united movement with a settled set of doctrines.
+Now, let me be clear, Gnosticism was more a religious trend than a united movement with a settled set of doctrines.
 While Gnostics held a common set of core beliefs, they interpreted them widely.
 This makes describing Gnosticism difficult.
-Generally, we can say that it was a mash-up of à
+Generally, we can say it was a mash-up of à

 - Greek philosophy,